belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` ...
 While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).

-`RPE` OK, so bottom line is the key to securing app is protocol and content filtering.
+`DPL` OK, so bottom line is the key to securing app is protocol and content filtering.
 It's actually quite nice, because you reduce the scale of the attack a java dev has to worry about misusing the *expected* input data.
 Anything going beyond the scope of what the app should get will already be dropped by the filtering.

+(pause)

 Our Data 11mn
 =====

-`DPL` ok so filter content, got it.
-But also need to returns data, right ?
-So what about the confidentiality of those ?
+`RPE` Now, let talk about data...

-`RPE` In our use case, we have no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web
+`DPL` In our use case, we have no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web

-`DPL` But we said it's a  typical "employee productivity tool", so it has data such as
+`RPE` But we said it's a  typical "employee productivity tool", so it has data such as

 * employee address, phonee number
 * salaries, financial package